 - Backprop is as simple as it is complicated

 - Mathematically, just the chain rule

 - Found some time around the 1700s by I. Newton and Leibniz, who invented calclulus

 - That simple, that we can even automate it

-- However, it is not simple that simply with Backprop we can train a highly non-complex machine with many local optima, like neural nets
+- However, why is it that we can train a highly non-complex machine with many local optima, like neural nets, with a strongly local learning algorithm like Backprop?

 - Why even is it a good choice?

 - Not really known, even today